 - Rite of Passage: The Argonian Rite of Succession to determine if he's worthy of taking the throne.
 He isn't.

 - Royal Brat: Much to the protagonists' disdain.

-- Screw the Rules, I Have Money! - After all the hard work of his initiation, he up and BUYS a Argon Heart, effectively blowing off all the hard work you did obtaining one for him.
+- Screw the Rules, I Have Money!: After all the hard work of his initiation, he up and BUYS a fake Argon Heart, effectively blowing off all the hard work you did obtaining one for him.
 This eventually bites him HARD later on.

-- Chekhov's Gun: That large Argoinan Heart that Charmles insisted you tramp all over the hunting grounds to find?
-Well, you end up giving it to Clavius after Charmles Bribes his way to victory.
-In the normal ending he pulls it out to show Charmles that he knew he'd been lied to; but in the TRUE ending, he uses it as proof the the Hero is a much more able and worthy heir than Charmles.
+- Chekhov's Gun: That large Argonian Heart that Charmles insisted you tramp all over the hunting grounds to find?
+Well, you end up giving it to Clavius after Charmles bribes his way to victory.
+In the normal ending he pulls it out to show Charmles that he knew he'd been lied to; but in the TRUE ending, he uses it as proof that the Hero is a much more able and worthy heir than Charmles.

 - The Good King: Unlike his son, he's a compassionate, heroic and respectable man all around.

-- Stealth Insult: Delivers one to his son after Charmles presents the Argon Heart he bought at the market:I accept this as proof of your true character.
+- Stealth Insult: Delivers one to his son after Charmles presents the fake Argon Heart he bought at the market (an event which he witnessed, unbeknownst to Charmles and the party):"I accept this as proof of your true character."